Check out TheWrap's list of dynamic duos that are taking Hollywood by storm.

 Joe and Anthony Russo

 The Russo brothers exploded onto the scene with "Captain America: The Winter Solider" after toiling in television with shows like "Community."
-Next up, the brothers have back-to-back "Avengers" movies dropping in 2018 and 2019.
+The brothers are following up last year's "Avengers: Infinity War" with the eagerly awaited "Avengers: Endgame" in April 2019.

 Matt and Ross Duffer

 The Duffer brothers are identical twin brothers best known for writing and directing a number of science fiction and horror films and television shows before hitting critical mass with "Stranger Things" on Netflix.
-The show returns for the second season this October.
+The show returns for a third season later this year.

 Paul and Chris Weitz